jtebert/jekyll-polymer/README.md

     - hover effects like buttons?
     - Handle if it gets too wide for screen? (limit number of page links)
 - Tags
-    - Show tags with posts
-    - Allow filtering by tag
+    - Allow filtering by tag (have list of all tags)
 - Add material box or lightbox for images
 - Add 'source' option for YAML frontmatter
 - increase spacing between list items